Home

 A MOSS-COVERED TOMBSTONE

-Gail Miller’s name is almost obscured owing to all the moss on her headstone.
+Gail Miller’s name is almost obscured owing to the moss on her headstone.

 I adjusted my computer settings so that the printing stands out.